 In 2002, Steve Heaney MC became a senior military advisor to the government one of the UKs major allies in the Middle East; his role was to provide strategic advice on a range of national internal security and defence matters, a position he held for over thirteen years.
 Steve was also responsible for mentoring members of the ruling Royal Family prior to their attendance at overseas military academies such as Sandhurst in the UK and West Point in the US.

-Steve now works with high performance sports and corporate organizations, focusing on leadership and elite team development.
+Steve now works with high performance sports and corporate organisations, focusing on leadership and elite team development.
 Working within education, Steve inspires young students to set themselves high goals and aspirations, to follow their dreams, remain positive in the face of adversity and that through hard work and determination, anything is possible.

 As an established inspirational and keynote speaker Steve delivers corporate speeches applying his military values to the business environment, his speeches are full of inspirational tales of hardship, dedication, overcoming adversity, risk and high adventure as well as invaluable business lessons.